rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 Updates a Rubrik Support representative's access to the customer's account.

 - There is a single argument of type UpdateSupportUserAccessInput.
 - Returns System.String.
+### updatetprconfiguration
+Update TPR configuration.

+- There is a single argument of type UpdateTprConfigurationInput.
+- Returns System.String.
 ### updatetunnelstatus
 Enable or disable the SSH Tunnel for Support Access